Grades 8-12 (Morven Campus)

 You may visit our Bahadur Karim Library site here.

 Choosing the right fit for a university experience is the most important decision a student will make.
 The task of doing so and navigating the application process can be overwhelming for many students and their families.
-University Guidance spends a great deal of time working with students to ensure they achieve their goals and meet their highest potential.
+University Guidance spends a great deal of time working with students to ensure they achieve their goals.
 Our team has extensive years of experience and has established strong relationships with post-secondary admissions departments all over the world.
 With the help of the University Guidance team, our students receive acceptances from and attend many of the most prestigious post-secondary institutions in the world.